mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 The programs are meant to show you the path and help you stay on the path.
 Do not think by joining a university, bootcamp, the job is done. _You_ are the one that has to spend time experimenting, finding yourself mentors, attending meetups, do networking, figuring out bugs, practicing, preparing for interviews, writing your resume, setting up sample or real (but small) projects / apps,  etc.

 With the right dedication, the right person, and a bit of luck and support, any of these approaches can work.
 The advantage of bootcamps is their laser focus on a single domain, unlike universities.

-Compared to self-learning where it’s easy to get lost, stuck on debugging, or unsure how to move forward, bootcamps provide mentorship to keep you on track and focused.
+### Self-learning vs Instructor / Professor / Mentor

+Bootcamps jump start you a whole lot easier than self-learning.
+In a bootcamp, you have your peers and a mentor that helps with you on a daily basis.

+With self-learning you often might get stuck on a bug and be clueless for hours or days whereas a mentor / professor can help resolve it in 5 minutes.
+Or may be looking at a tutorial and not realizing that the tutorial is no longer applicable or that it no longer compiles, etc.

+If you have took a class or two on general programming then self-learning or if you have a mentor that you can reach out to 2-4 times a week (especially in the early stages) then self-learning becomes a lot easier.
+Otherwise bootcamps (associate degree programs) are better.

-## When is it beneficial to get a degree?
+## When is it beneficial to get an undergrad or masters degree?

 - When you have no degrees at all.
 - When you want to go all in and you have time for it.
 Some of the top Machine Learning, AI experts at Apple, Google, Microsoft have done extensive research with truly experienced professors during their Masters or PhD programs enabling them to innovate in ways that others can't.
 - You're attending an Ivy League university that has great professors.
 - The university cultivates building networks with your peers and has a great connection with the local companies and is great at helping you land your first job.
 This is less of an issue if you have a good amount of friends and family that can give you referrals.
 - Universities may also have certain budgets to undertake certain high risk, high reward projects.

-## BootCamp vs Self-learning

-Bootcamps jump start you a whole lot easier than self-learning.
-In a bootcamp, you have your peers and a mentor that helps with you on a daily basis.

-With self-learning you often might get stuck on a bug and be clueless for hours or days whereas a mentor can help resolve it in 5 minutes.
-Or may be looking at a tutorial and not realizing that the tutorial is no longer applicable or that it no longer compiles, etc.

-If you have took a class or two on general programming then self-learning or if you have a mentor that you can reach out to 3-4 times a week then self-learning becomes a lot easier.
-Otherwise bootcamps are a lot better.

 ## Some Top Free Courses
 - [CS50 - Harvard](https://youtube.com/playlist?list=PLhQjrBD2T381WAHyx1pq-sBfykqMBI7V4&si=af_cbsFqP_t0jdnI).
 World Class.
 Lots of assignments per lecture.
 Covers basics.
 Might be too difficult for a beginner.
 The course has huge online presence across social media.